YiJiePV/YiJiePV/README.md

 # Hi there 👋.
-My name is Karena and I am an young programmer currently studying computer science at Seattle Pacific University.
+My name is Karena and I am a young programmer currently studying computer science at Seattle Pacific University.
 About the profile: The repos in my profile are mostly finished school projects I did over the past 4 years.
 However, that can change as I start my own projects or start contributing to open source projects.

 - 🌱 I’m currently learning computer science at Seattle Pacific University